JHaugaard/refine-workflow-2/workflow-status/README.md

 ## Overview

-Display project workflow progress by reading handoff documents in the .docs/ directory.
-Presents a clear picture of completed phases, pending phases, and actionable next steps.
-Also provides reusable prerequisite-checking templates for other workflow skills to integrate.
+The workflow orchestrator that reads the manifest and provides intelligent navigation through the skills workflow.
+Displays progress, recommends next steps, and evaluates decision gates.

-**Use when:** Checking workflow status, returning to a project after time away, or verifying prerequisites before running a workflow skill.
+**Use when:** Checking workflow status, returning to a project after time away, or getting guidance on what to do next.

-**Output:** Formatted status display with phase progress, next step recommendation, and list of found handoff documents.
+**Output:** Formatted status display with phase progress, next step recommendation, and decision gate prompts.

 ---